MrLately/pi-service-dashboard/README.md

 Follow prompts for selecting drive and setting up pihole.

-pi_ip:5000 in the browser
+pi_ip:5000 in the browser and done.

-USE:
+USAGE:

 Add bookmark or pwa to homescreen depending on mobile os.
 In the video above I show how to do it on Android so that it acts